UMLCloudComputing/UniPath.io/README.md

 ## Contributors

-These are a list of contributors to the project.
-If you would like to contribute, please see the [contributing guidlines](./Contribution-Guideline/README.md).
+This is a list of contributors to the project.
+If you would like to contribute, please see the [contributing guidelines](./Contribution-Guideline/README.md).

 Arranged from alphabetical order by last name.